codedogfish/rails-in-action/README.md

-# rails-in-action
+# ruby-in-action
-Practice on Rails
+Practice on Ruby

 This project is used to practice on Ruby,Rails from books or online tutorial.